 - Network with peers, program alumni, SMU staff, and other Dallas leaders

-Students in the EL program will meet regularly on Mondays from 4 - 5:30 p.m. to learn and discuss important elements of leadership and will have the opportunity to network with students, professors, and staff at SMU, as well as with influential leaders within the Dallas community.
+Students in the EL program will meet regularly on Mondays from 4 - 5:30 p.m. to learn and discuss important elements of leadership and will have the opportunity to network with SMU students, faculty, staff and influential leaders within the Dallas community.

 Emerging Leaders Retreat

 Early in the EL program, a mandatory retreat is held to begin the process of leadership growth and to build the relationships that are important to the EL experience.
 All participants will travel to a retreat location in North Texas to experience a program facilitated by a team of professional leadership development specialists.
 Transportation will be provided to those accepted into the program.
-This retreat is typically held in early September.
+This year's retreat will be held on Monday, Sept.
+11 at Group Dynamix.

 Program participants are required to serve 15 hours with an approved non-profit organization.